 Can deal out stuns easily, making dense groups of difficult mobs easier to manage | Less variety when it comes to skill options |

-The Monk is one of the most impressive classes in the game in terms of sheer power.
+The Monk is one of the most impressive classes in the game in terms of sheer power, and we almost placed it in S tier.
 Unlike most classes in our PoE 2 class tier list, this is a melee class, favoring elemental power and martial weapon-based attacks to keep enemies at bay.
+They feel truly unique to play and have interesting ascendancy options to experiment with.

 Monks have a wickedly fast playstyle with plenty of movement options to help keep them out of trouble.
 They can stun enemies easily and manage groups of mobs without breaking a sweat.